Skip to Content

 These two types of reinforcement can be confusing because the technical terms used in psychology is often misrepresented in pop culture.

-As technical parlance, positive refers to adding a factor while negative refers to removing a factor.
+In technical parlance, positive refers to adding a factor, while negative refers to removing a factor.

-But positive and negative do not represent the quality of the factor being added or removed.
+However, positive and negative do not represent the quality of the added or removed factor.
 That factor can be pleasant or unpleasant.

-For instance, positive can be adding something unpleasant resulting in unpleasant feelings, while negative can be removing something unpleasant resulting in pleasant feelings.
+For instance, positive can add something unpleasant, resulting in unpleasant feelings, while negative can be removing something unpleasant, resulting in pleasant feelings.

-So, remember that positive and negative refer to adding and removing something, not to the quality of the added/removed factor or the resulted feelings.
+So, remember that positive and negative refer to adding and removing something, not to the quality of the added/removed factor or the resulting feelings.

 What is positive and negative reinforcement